Sunny-unik/template-repository/docs/Code-of-conduct.md

 ---
 id: code-of-conduct
-title: Code of Conduct
+title: "Code of Conduct"
-sidebar_label: Code of Conduct
+sidebar_label: "Code of Conduct"
 keywords:
-  - code of conduct
+  - "code of conduct"
 ---

 ## Our pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to participate in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and